yoyongxuan/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to sort students by name
-2. AddressBook shows a sorted list of persons alphabetically
+2. AddressBook shows a sorted list of persons in ascending alphabetical order

     Use case ends.
 ___